 In Advaita, they talk about a fourth state of consciousness – beyond waking, sleeping, and dreaming – referred to as ‘Turiya’.
-It is better known in the west as Oneness: an experience of ‘pure consciousness’ where your individuality gets swallowed up into The Other.
+It is better known in the west as oneness: an experience of ‘pure consciousness’ where your individuality gets swallowed up and merges with The Other.

 All and any pre-judgments you have, personal stories and conditioning, fears, anxieties, hopes and dreams – indeed, anything that defines you as an individual being – is gently enshrouded by the cloak of a super-consciousness.
 You become That.

 So, after years of searching, I started to gather the pieces of this cosmic jigsaw and slot them into place…

 Consciousness experiencing itself

 It wasn’t until several years later, when I was helping guide someone’s Ayahuasca session – and we later spoke of ‘cosmic consciousness’ – that I fully understood what had happened during my oneness experience.

 In simple terms – though which are still difficult to understand – I became consciousness witnessing itself.
 During the state of oneness, my individual consciousness (my ego/personality) and the ‘centre of my awareness’ (my Observing Self) connected to, and was then filled with, The Other.

 Everything out there I saw through my eyes and felt in my heart was also ‘pure consciousness’.
 ‘Out there’ was also in here.
 Pure consciousness witnessing and experiencing pure consciousness.